About Us

 The beneficiary of a product or service also qualifies as a consumer even if they did not make the purchase directly.
 For example, if you buy a pressure cooker as a gift and it injures the recipient, the injured person can file a consumer complaint.

-Consumer Rights in Nepal
+What Are the Nine Consumer Rights in Nepal?

-The Six Consumer Rights
+The Nine Consumer Rights Under Section 3

 • Right to consumer education: Right to be educated about consumer rights and responsibilities